kubedb/docs/docs/guides/pgpool/quickstart/quickstart.md

 (2 rows)
 ```

 KubeDB operator watches for Pgpool objects using Kubernetes api.
 When a Pgpool object is created, KubeDB operator will create a new PetSet and a Service with the matching name.
 KubeDB operator will also create a governing service for PetSet, if one is not already present.
+There are also two secrets created by KubeDB operator, one is auth secret for Pgpool `PCP` user and another one is the configuration secret, which will be created based on default and user given declarative configuration.

 KubeDB operator sets the `status.phase` to `Ready` once Pgpool is ready after all checks.